-Make sure that your business logic can be represented as a tree structure.
-Try to break it into simple elements and containers.
-Remember that containers can contain both simple elements and other containers.
+Make sure that the core model of your app can be represented as a tree structure.
+Try to break it down into simple elements and containers.
+Remember that containers must be able to contain both simple elements and other containers.

-Describe a common interface for all Components.
-It should contain operations that make sense for both simple and complex components.
+Declare the component interface with a list of methods that make sense for both simple and complex components.

-Create a Leaf class that represents simple components.
-By the way, a program could have multiple leaf classes.
+Create a leaf class to represent simple elements.
+A program may have multiple different leaf classes.

-Create a Container class that has an array field for storing sub-components.
-The field should be able to store both Leaves and Containers, so make sure it is declared with a Component type.
+Create a container class to represent complex elements.
+In this class, provide an array field for storing references to sub-elements.
+The array must be able to store both leaves and containers, so make sure it’s declared with the component interface type.

-While implementing the Component interface methods, remember that Container should be delegating most of its work to subcomponents.
+While implementing the methods of the component interface, remember that a container is supposed to be delegating most of the work to sub-elements.

-Keep in mind, that these operations could also be put into the Component interface.
-It will violate the Interface Segregation Principle because these methods will be empty in Leaf class.
-But on the other hand, all of the tree components will become truly equal for the Client's standpoint.
+Keep in mind that these operations can be declared in the component interface.
+This would violate the Interface Segregation Principle because the methods will be empty in the leaf class.
+However, the client will be able to treat all the elements equally, even when composing the tree.

 Pros and Cons

 - You can work with complex tree structures more conveniently: use polymorphism and recursion to your advantage.